martinrist/typescript-knowledgebase/wiki/Objects.md

     - Keys are normally `string` values (although they can also be `Symbol`s).
     - Objects are mutable - their properties can be added, modified, or deleted after creation.

 - Objects are passed by reference, not by value.
-    - Object properties can be any valid JavaScript value (strings, numbers, booleans, functions, other objects, etc).

-### Object Creation

 - Objects can be created various ways:
     - With object literals - e.g. `{ x: 0, y: 1 }`
     - With the `new` keyword - e.g. `new Object()`, `new Date()`
     - With the `Object.create()` function - e.g. `Object.create({x: 1, y: 2})`

+- Object properties can be any valid JavaScript value (strings, numbers, booleans, functions, other objects, etc).

 ### Property Access & Modification

 - Properties can be accessed using dot notation (`obj.property`) or bracket notation (`obj['property']`):